thekobewan/configure-ad/README.md

   3. Copy the Public IP Address to clipboard (Example shown: 20.163.26.26)
   4. Open Remote Desktop Connection (Windows) or Microsoft Remote Desktop (MacOS: can be downloaded from App Store)
   5. Paste the IP address (Example shown: 20.163.26.26)
   6. Log in using the username/password created earlier in Step 1.
-(Example: darinstathos)

 <br>